bt_bb_section_bottom_section_coverage_image

 If the health professional is unsure, a referral should be made to a more experienced professional in tongue tie assessment.
 Referral within the NHS may be possible, however waiting times may be lengthy which is why many families will seek the advice of a private Tongue Tie practitioner.

-Some practitioners believe that if a baby with Tongue Tie has difficulty breastfeeding, surgical division of the Tongue Tie, called Frenulotomy, should be considered after a full consultation, oral assessment and consideration of non invasive approaches such as Craniosacral Therapy.
+Some practitioners believe that if a baby with Tongue Tie has difficulty breastfeeding, surgical division of the Tongue Tie, called Frenulotomy, could be indicated after a full consultation, oral assessment and especially if any non-invasive approaches such as Craniosacral Therapy and Osteopathy have already been considered.
+This may enable breast/chestfeeding to succeed, rather than having to switch to artificial feeding.

-See here for further information about Tongue Tie from the ATP (Association of Tongue Tie Practitioners) : https://www.tongue-tie.org.uk/wp-content/uploads/2020/05/ATP-Parent-Info.pdf
+See here for further information about Tongue Tie from the ATP (Association of Tongue Tie Practitioners) : https://irp.cdn-website.com/f3c762d5/files/uploaded/ATP%20INFANT%20FEEDING%20LEAFLET%20REVISED.pdf